eikegermann/indeed-scrape/README.md

 - So far only indeed.com
 - Filtering is limited, could have more options such as searching within job descriptions
+- The program tries to estimate how many jobs it is gathering, but the results seem to vary during the scraping process

 ### Next steps